TritonDataCenter/rfd/rfd/0156/README.md

 in a Joyent BOM, to ensure regressions are not introduced.

-Once that the resync has been tested, the updated ipxe will then be seeded into the joyent/sdcboot and joyent/kvm-cmd repos as needed.
+Once that the resync has been tested, the updated ipxe will then be seeded into the joyent/ipxe, joyent/sdc-booter, and joyent/kvm-cmd repos as needed.

+#### EFI PXE boot

+FIXME: some notes about booting in EFI not from iPXE (do we still need to support this)

 ### Conversion Tool for OPS